apache/pekko-samples/pekko-sample-sharding-java/README.md

 to receive and unmarshall data from remote devices by station ID to allow querying.
 To interact with the sharded entities it uses the [`EntityRef` API](killrweather/src/main/java/sample/killrweather/WeatherRoutes.java#L40).

-The HTTP port of each node is chosen from the port used for Akka Remoting plus 10000, so for a node running on port 2525 the HTTP port will be 12525.
+The HTTP port of each node is chosen from the port used for Apache Pekko Remoting plus 10000, so for a node running on port 2525 the HTTP port will be 12525.

 ### Configuration

 This application is configured in [killrweather/src/main/resources/application.conf](killrweather/src/main/resources/application.conf)
-Before running, first make sure the correct settings are set for your system, as described in the akka-sample-cluster tutorial.
+Before running, first make sure the correct settings are set for your system, as described in the pekko-sample-cluster tutorial.

 ## Fog Network